aaronnech/TSBP/README.md

 - Every class TypeScript file ends with an `export = ClassName;` statement to make itself available for import
 - Every class that depends on another class, imports that class via `import ClassName = require('/path-to-class/ClassName');`
 - Every class TypeScript file is named as `ClassName.ts`
-- There is a single entrypoint class which is required and constructed by `bootstrap.ts`
-- `bootstrap.ts` can be thought of the equivalent to Java's `public static void main(...) {}`